opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 Additive Noise Mechanisms
 -------------------------

-See the `Additive Noise Mechanisms notebook <additive-noise-mechanisms.html>`_ for code examples and more exposition.
+See the `Additive Noise Mechanisms <additive-noise-mechanisms.html>`_ for code examples and more exposition.

 Notice that there is a symmetric structure to the additive noise measurements: